The best products we’ve tested and loved on sale now for Cyber Monday

 - This Samsung Galaxy S20 5G Phone has a powerful camera and is great value at 42% off today.

 - Smarten up your home office with the Acer 23.8-inch HD Home Office Computer Monitor.
-You can get 40% off today.
+You can get it for 40% off today.

 - If you’re looking for a new tablet, this Samsung Galaxy Tab A8 has 32GB of memory and is 39% off.